-NP Batteries: 1 year
+NP Batteries: 1 Year Warranty

 Hypercore Slim 7 & 8: 1 Year Warranty

 Core SWX offers lifetime support on our entire product line.
 We are happy to assess your product issue and discuss available solutions.

-Q: How does the boost function work?
 The boost function turns on if it determines the on-board battery starts to faulter.
 Lets say your on-board battery pack can support a maximum draw of 10A.
 When you initially startup your camera setup(with monitor, wireless FF, etc.), your initial draw goes up to 12A, the EVO would “boost” and offer an additional 2A of current to support the draw.
 Effectively, the EVO and the on-board would function up to 25A (10A battery, 15A EVO).

-Q: Presumably the camera bypasses the EVO internal battery and draws power from the battery at the back first, how does it know to do this?
 The EVO detects that their is an on-board battery connected, and as long as the on-board battery pack can support the load, the battery backup function is in a dormant state.
 During this dormant state, the EVO will sample a little bit of current from the on-board battery pack to recharge the EVO backup battery pack should it need recharge.

-Q: Does the EVO charge on standard v-lock/stud chargers?
 The EVO charges from battery packs, not standard chargers.
 Once you connect a new battery pack to the EVO to power your camera, it will also charge the EVO back up for the next time your battery dies, or you can charge it without being connected to a device as well by simple attaching a battery.

-Q: Does the LCD display the Ampage the camera system is using?
-How does this figure relate to accessories mounted to the p-taps on the EVO as well as the base expander and the battery itself?
 The EVO displays the draw of every part of the system being powered by the on-board battery pack, by calculating the current leaving the on-board pack through the main power terminal on the battery pack.
 This includes all aspects you mention.
 The only possibility of it not calculating all equipment in use is if you directly connect a device to the power tap or USB on the on-board battery pack.

 Parts may be purchased through Core SWX directly at MSRP.